hUnT3r0707/TTT-Reapi-Support/README.md

 ---

 ✅ Compatibility
-This module has been tested on the following versions and modules:
+This mod has been tested on the following versions of modules:

 Re-HLDS: 3.8.0.703